The Ragi Center for Self Awareness • Tel.: 407-792-1634 • Orlando, FL • Email: firstname.lastname@example.org

 • Stress and Anxiety

 • Fears and Phobias

 • Sleep Distress

 Does hypnosis work better with the weak-minded?

 No!
 In fact, the stronger the will of a person, the more likely they are to achieve success in hypnosis.
 This is because people are most influenced by their own suggestions and, in actuality, put themselves in a hypnotic state.
 A therapist's role is to guide them in this process.
-In addition, no one can be hypnotized against their will, or be made to do something they don’t want to do.
-Hypnotherapy will only be effective if the client wants to be helped and wants to resolve their problem.
-In a hypnotic state a client will either accept or refuse a suggestion.
-Most people are capable of reaching a hypnotic state, as long as they are motivated to do so.
+No one can be hypnotized against their will, or be made to do something they don’t want to do.

 Is hypnosis safe?

 Hypnotherapy is a safe, natural and non-invasive way to guide you through positive change.
 According to the Mayo Clinic, “Hypnosis that's conducted by a trained therapist or health care professional is considered a safe, complementary and alternative medical treatment.”

 Is it difficult to wake up from hypnosis?

 It is easy to be brought back from a hypnotic trance; there has never been a documented case of someone unable to come out of it.